Interface TableColumnModelExt

 This class guarantees to notify registered

-s of type
+TableColumnModelListeners of type

-about propertyChanges fired by
+TableColumnModelExtListener about propertyChanges fired by

-contained TableColumn
+contained TableColumns.

 An example of a client which adjusts itself based on

-property of visible columns:
+headerValue property of visible columns:

 TableColumnModelExtListener l = new TableColumnModelExtListener() {